unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 The underlying data structure of Resolver can be described as a map of domain namehashes to key-value dictionaries of records.
 Such a structure gives users the flexibility to store arbitrary records, even those that aren't specified by the [Records Reference](records-reference.md).
 Though in practice the data structure is a bit more complicated than that, if you're interested in implementation details, see [Resolver.sol](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Resolver.sol).

-Resolvers allow domain owners and approved operators to edit records of their owned domains.
+Resolvers allow domain owners, approved addresses and operators to edit records of their owned domains.
 In addition to that, Resolver provides an interface for getting standardized records, making it easier to access general information about domains.

 ### Auxiliary smart contracts